Stronger Glute Muscles: How Butt Workouts can Prevent Injury

 “Use it or lose it!”
-I am sure a lot of us have heard this phrase before in regards to vacation time from work, mental strength and even certain “hidden” talents.
-But when I say, or think of, this phrase I immediately think of GLUTES!
-Now this has a great deal to do with my profession, but as the percentage of people performing work at a desk is at an all time high, butt exercises should also be something that begins to creep into the minds of others outside the fitness industry as well.
+I am sure a lot of us have heard this phrase before in regards to vacation time from work, mental strength, or musical skills.
+But when I say, or think of, this phrase, I immediately think of GLUTE muscles!
+Now this has a great deal to do with my profession, but as the percentage of people working at a desk is at an all-time high, butt workouts should also be something that begins to creep into the minds of others outside the fitness industry as well.
 Technology is amazing, but the sedentary lifestyle that accompanies it – not so much.
-Whether you are sitting all day, or even standing—your posterior chain, your glutes, your butt, your bum, your tush, your badonk-a-donk (whatever you want to call it) is not doing much of anything.
-Things definitely need to change on that end, pun intended.
+Whether you are sitting all day, or even standing, your posterior chain, your glutes, your butt is not doing much of anything.

 The gluteus maximus is the largest of the 3 glute muscles, and gives the sought after round and firm shape.
 The medius and minimus are found on the sides and are responsible for abduction (or drawing the hip away from the body) as well as stabilizing the hips.
 All 3 of these muscles perform a much needed function to help us work and train harder, safer and pain free.

-For all of you runners out there, you want to look better going than coming.
-But where should you start?
+Are you a runner wondering how to get more power in your stride?
+Stronger glute muscles can give you the explosive force you need to make that final sprint to the finish line.
+But where should you begin?
 Start with glute awareness.
 Do you know what it feels like to contract (squeeze) your glutes during exercise?
 If not, it’s time to become well acquainted with your backside.
 Start being really mindful of the contraction by doing some squats and standing or prone leg lifts.
-That way when you go for your next run, you can ensure that the glutes are firing as they should be.
+That way when you go for your next run, you can ensure that your glute muscles are working as they should.

 Now going back to that office scenario.
-When you get up to leave from work after sitting all day, your hips are in a shortened position.
-If your hips are shortened, and you automatically take off for an after work run (most likely after sitting in the car or bus to get home) you are more prone to injury.
+When you get up to leave work after sitting all day, your hips are in a shortened position.
+If your hips are shortened, and you automatically take off for an after-work run, you are more prone to injury.
 Make sure you take the time to do some lateral movement in the frontal plane of motion since the sitting and standing you’ve been doing all day at work is only occurring in the sagittal plane.
-A dynamic warm-up including lateral shuffles and karaoke (or grapevine) is a great way to get the glutes to stand at attention- and be prepared to work.
+A dynamic warm-up including skips, butt kicks, and ankling is a great way to get the glutes ready to work.

 So think about it.
 When was the last time you trained your glutes?
-Do you often experience back, hip or knee pain?
+Do you often experience back, hip, or knee pain?
 Does your job confine you to a seated or even standing position?
-Do you have a butt?
 Then you need to do some butt exercises!
 There are plenty of exercises you can do in the comfort of your own home, without any equipment except yourself and a mat.
+When you’re ready to crank it up a notch, add a resistance band to your workouts.
 You can find plenty of butt exercises, as well as exercises for your entire body, in the adidas Training app.
 Download the app today and start strengthening your body from head to toe – glutes included, of course!
-Be consistent and your glutes and performance will blossom.
+Be consistent and your glutes and performance will develop.